toddler on mad tea party teacups in magic kingdom

 Also, even if you park in designated stroller parking, cast members sometimes rearrange strollers to consolidate the area or to “tidy” it up a bit.
 So if you exit the ride and your stroller isn’t where you left it, don’t freak out!
 Look around and it should be near.

 This one could be controversial.
 I know, it does add up.
-But with a toddler, not having to stand in long lines, or not having to plan your rides and activities only based on what has a reasonable line, will only put a damper on the whole experience.
+But with a toddler, not having to stand in long lines will save everyone's sanity.
+And not having to plan your rides and activities only based on what has a reasonable line will just help with the overall magical experience.

 You’ve already paid a Sh-load of money to be there.
 Don’t waste it by not spending that bit of extra money and then standing in hour long lines all day.